MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-hun-vat-declaration-hungary.md

 </tr>
 <tr>
 <td width="293">
-<p>Amount tax deductible from tax paid on a service provided by a taxable person in a non-member country or in the Community or as a purchaser of a product in their own name</p>
+<p>Amount tax deductible from tax paid on a service provided by a taxable person in a non-member country/region or in the Community or as a purchaser of a product in their own name</p>
 </td>
 <td width="38">
 <p>67</p>